matomo-org/developer-documentation/docs/3.x/develop-introduction.md

 ---
 # Develop

 Welcome to the *Develop* section of the Piwik Developer Zone.
-If you are interested in customizing Piwik, you are in the right place!
+If you are interested in customizing Matomo, you are in the right place!

-This section contains guides that will help you create **Plugins** and **Themes** to customize Piwik, or to add new features to Piwik.
+This section contains guides that will help you create **Plugins** and **Themes** to customize Matomo (Piwik), or to add new features to Matomo.

-If you want to get more insight into how Piwik works behind the API's check out our [Piwik In Depth](/piwik-in-depth) section.
+If you want to get more insight into how Matomo works behind the API's check out our [Matomo In Depth](/piwik-in-depth) section.

 Use the sidebar to navigate through the guides.
 Here is a list of guides to get you started: